thundermobgames/Project1-Gunner101/README.md

 # Project1 - Gunner 101

 ## About
 A First-Person Rail Shooter where you circle enemy targets and take them down with mounted weapons.
+This is a small project created for game jam.

 ## Playable Build
 [Play the game here](https://thundermobgames.itch.io/gunner-101)